 - Air Air quality in the Affinity Water region is varied and there are certain areas with higher concentrations of air pollutants likely to be associated with transport or business activities.
 Air Quality Management Areas (AQMAs) are declared where the national air quality objectives are not being met10.
 A high proportion of the local authorities which fall within the Affinity Water region contain at least one AQMA and are predominately designated for Nitrogen dioxide (NO2) and Particulate Matter (PM10)11.
 In total, there are 54 AQMAs designated within the Affinity Water region. - Water The Affinity Water region is one of the driest areas in the UK and is classed as an area with serious water stress12.
 The anticipated population and economic growth alongside the projected changes in climate will likely continue to place additional stress on water availability and the natural environment within the Affinity Water region.
-The Affinity Water region also has several nationally and internationally important wetlands and other water-dependent habitats.
+The Affinity Water region also has several nationally and internationally important wetlands and other waterdependent habitats.
 Therefore, the management of water resources is particularly important.
 There are three river basin districts (RBD) within the Affinity Water region; Thames13, South-East14 and Anglian15, covering areas of 16,200km2, 10,200km2, and 27,900km2, respectively.
 All RBDs are affected by significant water management issues which prevent the sustainable management of water within the entirety of each river basin.
 Physical modifications and pollution from wastewater affect the highest proportions of water bodies followed by pollution from rural areas.
 Flood risk across the Affinity Water region is diverse and can occur from a wide range of sources including rivers and the sea, groundwater, reservoir, and surface water.
 Climate change is projected to result in more extreme weather events such more severe and prolonged drought period.
+Projected increases in extreme precipitation events and increases in sea level is likely to have an impact on the future flood risk of the region.

 10 Defra National Air Quality Objectives.
-Available at: https://uk-air.defra.gov.uk/assets/documents/National air quality objectives.pdf
+Available at: https://uk-air.defra.gov.uk/assets/documents/National_air_quality_objectives.pdf